AVXPANAOR/MedInternsGuide/README.md

 ---
 ### Internal Medicine & Infectious Disease
 * **Cecil Essentials of Medicine**: Easier to read and more concise than Harrison's, but enough to provide you with a solid foundation in medicine, especially when combined with UpToDate.
-* **Harvard's Intensive Review of Internal Medicine**: A collection of video lectures reviewing the entire internal medicine, focusing on practical matters and the latest evidence and guidelines.
+* **Harvard's Intensive Review of Internal Medicine**: A collection of video lectures reviewing the entire field of internal medicine, focusing on practical matters and the latest evidence and guidelines.
 A fantastic experience.
 * **[Blood Film Morphology - A Practical Guide](https://coursera.org/learn/blood-film-morphology)**: A concise and practical course.
 * **[Stanford's Antimicrobial Stewardship Course](https://edx.org/learn/medicine/stanford-university-antimicrobial-stewardship-improving-clinical-outcomes-by-optimization-of-antibiotic-practices)**: A course focused on rational prescription of antibiotics and combating antibiotic resistance.